danielabar/meblog/src/markdown/building-an-ai-blog-editor-with-claude-skills.md

 If you're a technical blogger, I'd encourage you to try building a similar skill or feel free to copy and modify mine.
 The investment is minimal, it took one conversation with Claude to create, and the ongoing value is substantial.
 Every post I publish now gets that "second pair of eyes" review I've always wanted.

 And in a pleasant bit of meta-circularity, this very post was edited by the skill it describes.

-## TODO

-- clarify in "Using the Skill" that slash commands are a different thing, but claude also makes skills available via the same syntax
-- use blog-editor!